sajalshres/preparation01/preparation02.md

 ### 📌 STA 518

 I took STA 518 to understand the basic and advanced concepts of R programming.
 As someone who wants to work in Data engineering, I believe R programming is a "golden standard" for statistical programming language in data science.
 Additionally, I think R programming is really loved in academics and industry.
-In my personal experience, I've seen that R programming is used to model complex data pipelines and design web applications for statistical visualizations.
+In my personal experience, I've seen that R programming is used to model complex data pipelines, perform data analysis, generate reports and design web applications for statistical visualizations.
 Still, I never had the chance to learn and apply it.
 I have very little knowledge in R programming, and I want to utilize this class to:

 - Understand the basics of R syntax and data analysis.
 - Ingest and organize data from different sources such as raw data(text, HTML) and structured data(SQL, spreadsheet, NoSQL).